 It seems that some people are able to make millions overnight, and it always seems to be in the world of real estate.
 Being able to do that, like Joseph Johnson Welfont has, however, takes a lot of skill and expertise, and not in the least a lot of luck (and money!).
 Interestingly, what people like him seem to have focused on is short sale or distressed homes for sale.
 So how does this work?

 Properties in Foreclosure

-There are many different kinds of distressed properties, but the most common ones are foreclosed properties.
+There are many different kinds of distressed properties, but the most common ones are foreclosed properties, browse this site to learn from professionals about different types of properties.
 This means that the bank has took back ownership of the home from whoever bought it, because they weren’t able to pay the mortgage anymore.
 The bank forecloses on a property in an effort to recuperate as much of their money as possible.
-They usually do this through auctions, whereby the starting price is that of the outstanding balance of the mortgage.
+They usually do this through auctions, using secure and reputable sites like www.carolinaauctionrealty.com/auctions/, whereby the starting price is that of the outstanding balance of the mortgage.
 Often, this means these properties are sold for much less than the market value.

 Sometimes, a property won’t sell at auction after foreclosure.
 If this happens, it becomes an REA (Real Estate Owned) property.
 This tends to happen when the mortgage balance was more than anyone would be willing to pay for the property.
 REO properties are often in bad locations and/or poor state of repair.
 Once a property is listed as REO, realtors and brokers like Joseph Johnson Welfont, start to become interested in it again.
 This is because the bank will turn the property into a “clean” title again, giving people the opportunity to buy at rock bottom prices.